Enterprise Ireland launches €14m initiative to attract researchers

-The programme follows the success of its 2017 predecessor, Career-Fit, which attracted 50 researchers from 30 companies who went on to work with 40 Irish companies.
+The programme follows the success of its 2017 predecessor, Career-Fit, which attracted 50 international researchers to work with 40 Irish companies.

 On Thursday (5 September), Enterprise Ireland launched a new €14m programme called Career-Fit Plus, which aims to attract experienced international researchers to Ireland.